Outliers: The Story of Success by Malcolm Gladwell

 Malcolm Gladwell

-Anyway, Malcolm Gladwell backs up my arguments in chapters 4, 5, 6, 7, 8 and 9 with interesting analyses that shed light on the importance of learned culture on success and behaviors.
+Anyway, in Outliers Malcolm Gladwell backs up my arguments in chapters 4, 5, 6, 7, 8 and 9 with interesting analyses that shed light on the importance of learned culture on success and behaviors.
 I recommended this book to a member of the leadership team that is leading these discussions and he was intrigued enough to pick up the book and start reading.

 The other way that this book was meaningful was its emphasis on the role of practice in achieving success.
 10,000 hours - the magic number when it takes to become a Mozart or The Beatles or Bill Gates or Michael Jordan.
 Note the emphasis on the individual here - you too can be a master of your chosen field with just enough practice!
 Sort of democratizing isn't it?
 This is blended together with cultural legacies in Chapter 9 to show how culture can encourage that sense of purpose in an individual.